-The Excellence in Compliance Award Program was continued in 2013.
-Companies are honored who have achieved at least 95 percent adherence to label guarantees on five or more samples.
+The Excellence in Compliance Award Program was continued in 2014.
+Companies are honored who have achieved at least 90 percent adherence to label guarantees on five or more samples.
 The companies must also have all fees and reporting up to date.
-Seventy companies qualified for that award in 2013.
-Thirty-nine of the companies receiving the award are here in Missouri.
+Ninety-three companies qualified for that award in 2014.
+Fifty-one of the companies receiving the award are here in Missouri.

 The Missouri Department of Agriculture’s goal has been, and will continue to be, to serve, promote, and protect our agricultural producers, processors and consumers of Missouri’s food, fuel and fiber products.

 - Feed, Seed and Treated Timber Personnel and Inspector Areas

 - 2014 Corn Survey

 - U.S. Food and Drug Administration Guidelines for Aflatoxin Levels

 - Commercial Feed Ingredient Sales in Missouri